jbagatta/johnny-cache/README.md

         - Also updates the local l1, if applicable
     - Emit an event to notify waiting processes to wake up and check the cache
     - Return the value
+    - *If the buildFunc fails, the lock is cleared and errors are emitted to waiting processes instead*
 4. If the lock is not acquired, JohnnyCache will check the lock payload for an existing cached value
     - If the value is found, it is returned directly
     - Otherwise, another process is running the `buildFunc` - the process will wait to be notified of its completion, and then retrieve from the cache
-    - In both cases, JohnnyCache also updates the local l1, if applicable
+    - In both cases, JohnnyCache also updates the local l1 cache, if applicable

 ## Usage